anoma/nspec/docs/node_architecture/engines/naming_overview.juvix.md

 A `ResolveNameResponse` is returned in response to a `ResolveNameRequest`.

 - `externalIdentities`: A set of ExternalIdentitys associated with the IdentityName.
-- `error`: An error message if the resolution failed.
+- `err`: An error message if the resolution failed.

 ### `SubmitNameEvidenceRequest` message